What is 13-Week Cash Flow Model (TWCF)?

 Accounts receivable roll-forward

-Opening balances will usually come from A/R aging.
-Forecasts for future A/R driven off days sales outstanding (DSO) and even invoice-level assumptions for larger customers.
-Once combined with revenue forecasts, cash receipt projections can be made:
+Opening balances usually come from A/R aging, and forecasts for future A/R driven off days sales outstanding (DSO) and even invoice-level assumptions for larger customers.

 Accounts Payable Roll-Forward